 Homeschooling may be taking some adjusting to if your children are used to going to mainstream school.
 As we talked about previously, routine will be your greatest ally here.
-Have a look at your kids’ school timetable from last term – what did their day look like?
+Have a look at your kids' school timetable from last term - what did their day look like?
 Are you able to try and copy their daily school schedule?
-Making it feel as similar to actual school as possible will help get your children into ‘school mode’.
+Making it feel as similar to actual school as possible will help get your children into 'school mode'.
 Creating a home learning environment is also essential, even if you are confined to a smaller space.
-Check out this blog for more tips on creating a positive, productive home-education space.

 We understand, though, that nothing compares to real teacher to pupil engagement.
 If you are new to homeschooling and have your own work commitments, know that there are helpful options to support your child's learning while they're at home.
 Online schooling has gained popularity in recent years, with many families choosing it as a complete alternative to mainstream school.
 At My Online Schooling, we deliver the English National Curriculum in daily live online lessons.
 Like in a physical school, our pupils attend our interactive lessons to a set weekly timetable, complete and submit homework and have fun in our free after school clubs.